jsteinberg1/simple_zoomphone/README.md

 These scripts are sample scripts for Zoom Phone.
 See Zoom API documentation on marketplace.zoom.us

+This repo is a work in progress and the endoints below are still outstanding:
+* /phone/blocked_list
+* /phone/call_queues/
+* /phone/devices
+* /phone/shared_line_groups/
+* /phone/sites
+* /phone/common_area_phones

 ## Installation

 1. Install Python 3.8+